nominetresearch/microbit-networking-book-python/twowayunicast/twowayunicast.md

 and sending times, i.e., RTT, on your display.

 ### Task 5: Put everything together
-**Description:** Combine all the code you have written from Task 1 to Task 4, so that a single micro:bit can run the Ping program both as a Ping sender and a receiver.
+**Description:** Combine all the code you have written from Task 1 to Task 4 so that a single micro:bit can run the Ping program both as a Ping sender and a receiver.

 **Instruction:** Use one of your micro:bits to send a Ping 5 times, and write down the round-trip-times that you see in your display.
 Answer these two
 questions:

-1. What is the minimum and maximum round-trip-time (RTT)?
+1. What are the minimum and maximum round-trip-time (RTT)?

 2. What is the average RTT?